- Where can I find IT support?

 - I have some questions and I don't want to disturb my Personal Tutor who always looks so busy.
 What should I do?

-Infohub may also be able to help or direct you to someone else who can.
+Infohub may also be able to help or direct you to other relevant services.

 - Am I able to change the Personal Tutor allocated to me?

-While we expect Tutors and Students to put effort into building a constructive relationship, if you feel this relationship is not working, you should contact the Senior Personal Tutor in your School to discuss what might be done to resolve the situation (see the Senior Personal Tutor tab here).
+While we expect Tutors and Students to put effort into building a constructive relationship, if you feel this relationship is not working, you should contact the Senior Personal Tutor in your School to discuss what might be done to resolve the situation.

 - Will I keep the same Personal Tutor for my whole degree programme?